Fort Worth Electrocution Injury Attorney

 You can accomplish that by filing an injury claim and/or a personal injury lawsuit and demand compensation.
 However, don’t expect at-fault parties and their insurers to fold and simply cut a check.
 They’ll fight you every step of the way.
 Having an experienced Fort Worth electrocution injury lawyer on your side can make a massive difference and set you up for success.

-At Stephens Law Firm, PLLC, our legal team has been advocating on behalf of injury victims in central Texas for more than 22 years.
-We take the time to get to know our clients and really understand how their injuries affect their lives.
-We believe that this is instrumental in securing the results our clients deserve.
-That’s why we can proudly say that we’ve recovered substantial sums for our clients through settlements and jury verdicts.
+At Stephens Law Firm, PLLC, Jason Stephens has been advocating on behalf of injury victims in central Texas for more than 22 years.
+Jason takes the time to get to know his clients and really understand how their injuries affect their lives.
+Stephens Law believes that this is instrumental in securing the results the clients deserve.
+Jason has recovered substantial sums for his clients through settlements and jury verdicts.

-When you’ve been injured, we’ll do whatever we can to help you recover the financial award you deserve.
+When you’ve been injured, Jason Stephens will do whatever he can to help you recover the financial award you deserve.
 How?
-We will:
+Jason Stephens will:

-Determine What Caused Your Electric Shock Injury: We’ll carefully analyze the circumstances leading up to and surrounding your electrocution injury.
-We’ll turn to experts – including electricians, engineers, builders, and infrastructure authorities – to help us understand what happened and why you got hurt.
+Determine What Caused Your Electric Shock Injury: Jason Stephens will carefully analyze the circumstances leading up to and surrounding your electrocution injury.
+He’ll turn to experts – including electricians, engineers, builders, and infrastructure authorities – to help him understand what happened and why you got hurt.

-Identify Who’s Responsible: Once we know why you were electrocuted, we can determine who might be responsible.
-We’ll aggressively pursue compensation from anyone who played even the smallest role in your injury.
+Identify Who’s Responsible: Once he knows why you were electrocuted, he can determine who might be responsible.
+He’ll aggressively pursue compensation from anyone who played even the smallest role in your injury.

 Stand Up to Insurance Companies: Insurers will try to get you to accept less money than you deserve.
 They might even attempt to deny a payout by saying that you’re to blame.
-We’ve dealt with these companies for decades.
-We know what steps have to be taken to stop these tactics from working and hurting your ability to recover compensation.
+Stephens Law has dealt with these companies for decades.
+Jason knows what steps have to be taken to stop these tactics from working and hurting your ability to recover compensation.

-Project the Value of Your Electrocution Injury Case; What’s your case worth?
+Project the Value of Your Electrocution Injury Case: What’s your case worth?
 That’s a fundamental question and you deserve to have control over the answer.
-We’ll tap into our vast resources to bring in expert witnesses and professionals who can really help us appreciate your electrocution injury and what your case is likely worth.
+Stephens Law will tap into its vast resources to bring in expert witnesses and professionals who can really help appreciate your electrocution injury and what your case is likely worth.

-Negotiate on your behalf: We’ve gone toe-to-toe with insurers and at-fault parties with deep pockets for decades – and won.
+Negotiate on your behalf: Jason Stephens has gone toe-to-toe with insurers and at-fault parties with deep pockets for decades – and won.
 How?
-By crafting the strongest possible arguments, securing the best evidence, and arguing passionately for our clients.
-We’ll work hard to do the same for you.
+By crafting the strongest possible arguments, securing the best evidence, and arguing passionately for his clients.
+Jason will work hard to do the same for you.

 Litigate, If Necessary: Sometimes the settlement offers you receive just don’t cut it.
 If this happens, don’t worry.
-Our Fort Worth electrocution lawyers have spent thousands of hours in the courtroom and secured some of the highest awards in state and national history.
-We’ll put our experience and skills to work for you if that’s what it takes.
+A Fort Worth electrocution lawyer has spent thousands of hours in the courtroom and secured some of the highest awards in state and national history.
+Jason Stephens will put his experience and skills to work for you if that’s what it takes.

 How Common Are Electrocution Injuries?